Leek: Culinary use

 Leeks are an ingredient of cock-a-leekie soup, leek and potato soup, and vichyssoise, as well as plain leek soup.
 Because of their symbolism in Wales (see below), they have come to be used extensively in that country's cuisine.
 Elsewhere in Britain, leeks have come back in favor only in the last 50 years, having been overlooked for several centuries.

 Nutrition

 Raw leek (bulb and lower leaves) is 83% water, 14% carbohydrates, 1% protein, and contains negligible fat (table).
-A 100 g reference amount supplies 255 kJ of food energy and is a rich source (20% or more of the Daily Value, DV) of vitamin K (45% DV) and manganese (23% DV).
-It is a moderate source (10–19% DV) of vitamin B6, folate, vitamin C, and iron (table).
+A 100 g reference amount supplies 255 kJ of food energy and is a rich source (20% or more of the Daily Value, DV) of vitamin K and manganese (table).
+It is a moderate source (10–19% DV) of vitamin B6, folate, vitamin C, and iron (reference in table).

 Historical consumption

 The Hebrew Bible talks of חציר, identified by commentators as leek, and says it is abundant in Egypt.
 Dried specimens from archaeological sites in ancient Egypt, as well as wall carvings and drawings, indicate that the leek was a part of the Egyptian diet from at least the second millennium BCE.
 Texts also show that it was grown in Mesopotamia from the beginning of the second-millennium BCE.

 Leeks (porrum) were eaten in ancient Rome and regarded as superior to garlic and onions.
 The 1st century CE cookbook Apicius contains four recipes involving leeks.
 Raw leek was the favorite vegetable of the Emperor Nero, who consumed it in soup or oil, believing it beneficial to the quality of his voice.
 This earned him the nickname "Porrophagus" or "Leek Eater".